jean-fernandez-imt/CCP2-API-Solo-Project/README.md

 - Run `npm run dev` for starting your server in development mode using `Nodemon`.
 - Run `npm run start` for starting your server in production mode.
 - Run `npm run lint` for applying `Prettier` format to your code.

+You can check the behavior of your API in the `Apollo Studio Sandbox` after starting the server (follow the link in the terminal).

 # 📚 References